Leonardo at RIAT 2025

 Static Display

-Other aircraft on static display at RIAT, manufactured by Leonardo's forerunner, Westland, included the Westland Sea King, Westland Gazelle and Westland Lynx, Westland Scout and Westland Wasp.
+Other aircraft on static display at RIAT, manufactured by Leonardo's forerunner, Westland, include the Westland Sea Lynx, Westland Whirlwind and Westland Wessex.

 Global Combat Air Programme (GCAP) & Generation Tempest

-Just outside the Techno Zone, visitors will have the chance to sit in the full-scale GCAP concept aircraft.
 As part of Team Tempest, Leonardo is focused on developing the programme's advanced defence electronics, working alongside the UK Ministry of Defence, BAE Systems, Rolls Royce and MBDA UK to provide the technologies, knowledge, skills and expertise to develop the technologies and capabilities necessary to see a new combat air system go into service in 2035.

-As well as hosting the concept aircraft, members from the Tempest Early Careers Network (TECN) will be on the Team Tempest stand available to answer questions about GCAP and the associated career opportunities for Generation Tempest.
+Members from the Tempest Early Careers Network (TECN) will be on the Team Tempest stand available to answer questions about GCAP and the associated career opportunities for Generation Tempest.